350 years since the Battle of Medway: 1667 - 2017

 Phil Lee Photographics

-In June 1667, 350 years ago, an Anglo-Dutch naval battle on the Medway saw English defeat and the tide of history turned for ever
+In June 1667, 350 years ago, an Anglo-Dutch naval battle on the Medway saw English defeat and the tide of history turned for ever.
+Article first published in June 2017

 The implacable enemy penetrated deep into Kent, bombarding and capturing Sheerness, attacking Chatham and Gillingham.
 For six days the county was aflame as citizens cowered and the military endeavoured to fight back.